• Home

 Sure your new puppy will most likely beg for treats, but that doesn’t mean that you have to give in constantly.
 If you feed your dog too many treats then this can cause them real problems and it may even lead to a ton of weight gain.
 You may need to feed your puppy when you are training them as this is a good way for you to show them that what they are doing is good.

-A lot of people think things like bread, raisins, grapes, and avocado are good for dogs but it isn’t at all and you could really be causing your dog some serious harm by doing this.
-Stick to dog treats and if you want to create something really special then you can bake them some liver cake, however, it’s really important that you stick with the recipes that are online rather than doing it yourself so you don’t give your dog something that they shouldn’t be having.
+A lot of people think things like bread, raisins, grapes, and avocado are good for dogs but it isn’t at all and you could be causing your dog some serious harm by doing this.
+Stick to dog treats and if you want to create something special then you can bake them some liver cake, however, it’s important to stick with the recipes that are online rather than doing it yourself so you don’t give your dog something that they shouldn’t be having.

 Your Dog’s Health

 Your dog needs to have a good and reliable vet.
-You’ll want to choose a vet that is able to answer any questions that you have quickly and you will also want to make sure that they are able to interact with your pet as well.
+You’ll want to choose a vet that can answer any questions that you have quickly and you will also want to make sure that they can interact with your pet as well.
 A vet who doesn’t care much for dogs, or a vet who doesn’t interact with your dog won’t do much to put their nerves at ease, and this is the main thing that you have to think about.
-Of course, it also helps to have a vet who is able to give you an emergency appointment if you ever happen to need it as well, so do keep that in mind.
+Of course, it also helps to have a vet who can give you an emergency appointment if you ever happen to need it as well, so do keep that in mind.

 Vaccines

-There really is no doubt about this, your puppy needs routine vaccines.
+There is no doubt about this, your puppy needs routine vaccines.
 This will help to defend themselves against disease and it will also help to keep your puppy safe as well.
-These tend to be done on a yearly basis but it is more than possible for them to be given when new diseases break out as well.
+These tend to be done yearly but it is more than possible for them to be given when new diseases break out as well.

 ID Chips